danijun96/react-neighbourhood-map/README.md

 * [Foursquare API](https://developer.foursquare.com) - allows to get a list of locations within the neghbourhood.
 * [Google Fonts](https://fonts.google.com)
 * used [Foursquare [svg icon](https://www.flaticon.com/free-icon/foursquare_174850)

+## Build the app

+Note that the development build is not optimized.
+If you want to create a production build, use `npm run build`.
+Only in production mode the Service Worker will cache data.